aelsonjrdiniz/aelsonjrdiniz/README.md

 - 🌱 I’m currently learning digital images processing and C++
 - 📫 How to reach me: aelson.junior.araujo.diniz.cunha@ccc.ufcg.edu.br and https://www.linkedin.com/in/aelson-júnior-araújo-diniz-da-cunha-6834b3309/
-- 💬 Ask me about mathematics and we are going to spend lots of hours talking
 - 😄 Pronouns: he/him

 <!--